jayrez/MovIQ/README.md

 ## 📄 License

-This project is **not open-source**.
-All rights reserved.
+This project is open-source and licensed under the [MIT License](LICENSE).
-You may not copy, distribute, or reuse any part of the codebase without explicit permission from the creator.
+You are free to use, modify, and distribute it with proper attribution.

 ---

 > Created with ❤️ as a passion project inspired by Wordle and bad movie summaries.